comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 We are not going to explicitly tell you all of the commands that you need.
 Instead, we want you to read the Git documentation to get a more complete understanding of how to use Git as a source code repository.

-### Set up account and accept COMP1100-2025-s1 invite
+### Set up account and accept course invite

 ⏱️ 10 minutes - Individual

-You will have received an invite to the Github organisation called COMP1100-2025-s1.
+You will have received an invite to the Github organisation called COMP1100-[Year]-s1/2 or COMP710-[Year]-s1/2, where Year is this year, and `s1` or `s2` depending which semester you take the course in.

 Accept this invite, creating an account on Github if you do not have one already.